openpsa/jsgrid/docs/content/index.md

 data.
 It is a fork of jqGrid, or to be more specific, a fork of the last version before the licence change.

 These pages are a work in progress.
-You can help out by submitting Pull Requests!
+You can help out by submitting a [pull request](https://github.com/openpsa/jsgrid/pulls)